af83/ucengine-docs/events.md

 ### video.stream.new

-Send by [[erlyvideo]] with token and channel for viewing and publishing video.
+Sent by [[erlyvideo]] with token and channel for viewing and publishing video.

 Metadata       | Description
 ---------------|------------------------------------------